MPGC/Portfolio/README.md

 ## License 📄
-This project is licensed under the [GNU v2.0] License - see the LICENSE.md file for details
+This project is licensed under the [GNU v2.0] License-see the LICENSE.md file for details

 ## Preview website 🎁